evanxd/Block-Swap/README.md

-Block Swapper Puzzle script
+About Block Swapper
 ===
-Block Swapper is a basic JS script used to create a puzzle game where the user swaps two tile from their positions
+Block Swapper is a JS experiment aiming to create a scalable (responsive), adapatable, cross-browser and device functioning puzzle script.
+The basic functionality should allow a user to "swap" pieces of a tile-based image puzzle.

-About
-===
-Inherited from Rhuno's Puzzle tutorial - http://goo.gl/9StLQ
+The functionality of this script has been inherited from Rhuno's Puzzle tutorial - http://goo.gl/9StLQ

 Usage
 =====
-Download the entire folder and view the index.html for a contextual view of the script
+Download the example folder and view the index.html in a supported web browser.

+Features
+===
+Basic Javascript only
+Firefox 21 Support
+Chrome 27.0.1453.110 Support

 Bugs
 =====

-Fixed:

-- Base Firefox support

-Known:

-- When the window is loaded, sometimes the puzzle does not visually load first
+- When the window is loaded, sometimes the puzzle does not visually appear.
+Clicking on the puzzle will render the pieaces.

-- Timer doesnt stop after 0 seconds are reached
+- Timer doesnt always reset when hitting "0".

-- Timer some times will trim extra seconds and not show a consistent countdown
+- Timer some times will trim extra seconds and not show a consistent countdown.

-- Canvas is running off of parent

-Notes
+To Do
 ===
-Attempting to avoid jQuery implementation
+- Track pieces original locations VS pieces current location.

+- Create puzzle prototype.

+- Explore jQuery plugin functionality.

+- More dynamic options for the visual styling of a selected piece